Margin Disclosures Agreement

 IT IS IMPORTANT THAT YOU READ AND UNDERSTAND THIS INFORMATION PRIOR TO OPENING A MARGIN ACCOUNT.

-Wells Fargo Advisors, LLC, Wells Fargo Advisors Financial Network, LLC, and First Clearing, LLC (hereinafter collectively referred to as "WFA") are furnishing this document to you to provide some basic facts about purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
+Wells Fargo Clearing Services, LLC and Wells Fargo Advisors Financial Network, LLC (hereinafter collectively referred to as "WFA") are furnishing this document to you to provide some basic facts about purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
 Before trading stocks in a margin account, you should carefully review the margin agreement provided by WFA.
 Please consult your Financial Advisor regarding any questions or concerns you may have with your margin accounts.

 When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price through WFA.
 If you choose to borrow funds from WFA, you will open a WFA margin account.
 The securities purchased are the collateral for the loan to you.
 If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, WFA can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with WFA, in order to maintain the required equity in the account.